 You could say our process is getting a bit long in the tooth: we make chocolate using the same basic steps that have been used around the world since at least 1847.

-What makes our approach different, is that we always start with fairly-traded and we make two-ingredient chocolate from just cacao and organic acne sugar.
+What makes our approach different, is that we start with better-than-fair-trade cacao and make two-ingredient chocolate from just cacao and organic cane sugar.

 from bean-to-bar